Apache Spark BI using data visualization tools with Azure HDInsight

 %%sql SHOW TABLES

-Only the tables that have false under the isTemporary column are hive tables that are stored in the metastore and can be accessed from the BI tools.
-In this tutorial, we connect to the hvac table we created.
+hvactemptableis cleaned up, so it's not included in the output.
+Only Hive tables that are stored in the metastore (indicated by False under the isTemporary column) can be accessed from the BI tools.
+In this tutorial, you connect to the hvac table that you created.

 %%sql SELECT * FROM hvac LIMIT 10